Eliagiac/fpv-drone-simulator/README.md

 - Use the left stick or WASD keys to control the drone's throttle and roll.
 - Use the right stick or IJKL keys to control the drone's pitch and yaw.
+- Press the right trigger or backspace to reset the drone's orientation.
+- Double-tap the right trigger or backspace to reset the drone's position.

 ## Roadmap
 - Customizable environments and tracks for training and testing purposes.